-You too can still do a lot more with fewer words to serve the attention deficit crowds of social media (visual) content guzzlers.
+You too can still do a lot more with fewer words to serve the attention deficit crowds hooked to all the visual content social media has to offer.
 Short stories remain popular and sought out as readers get to leaf through more stories, characters, emotions, and lessons in a shorter span of time.

 Writers, beginners, and experts have a lot to experiment with this medium.
 Authors have to be sharp, precise & succinct with their words and sharpen their storytelling technique which effectually improves their total writing skills.

 It has become easier than ever to make your short stories reach the masses with social media platforms, writing competitions and self-publishing.

 So, what does it take to craft a memorable short story?
 Take a look at the dos and don’ts of short story writing:

 The do’s of short stories

 While this is self-evident, it needs to be emphasized.
 Unnecessary words and long descriptions are luxuries short story writers cannot afford.
 Try to maintain a swift flow of the story through to the end.
 It’s best if it is a short read within 30 mins.

 In full-length novels, writers can allow characters to change and develop as time passes.
 They can also have subplots.
 Characters, setting, atmosphere, action can all be developed in a novel.
 But in a short story, the focus is only on one of these aspects.

 Only the most important characters deserve a place in short stories.
 Because only major characters have a place in short stories, that is introduced requires a description and background information.
 Adding an unnecessary character would only take away crucial time and space from the essential elements.

 As mentioned already, this is a medium where writers get to experiment.
 If you have to, you could change the narrative style to something non-traditional.
 Like telling your story through a device.
 Think of letters, diary entries, emails, chats.
 Anything with which the readers are able to relate more and improve your plot.